cmargieson/website/blog/2025-02-21-marine-radios/index.md

 Example call:

-> "New South Wales Marine Radio, this is sailing boat Illusion inside Sydney Heads with logon details.
+> New South Wales Marine Radio, this is sailing boat Illusion inside Sydney Heads with logon details.
 Suggest channel 73.
-Over."
+Over.

 You have established communication once the station being called responds.
 You can now send the content of your message including your identity.

 Example message:

-> "Illusion, registration alpha bravo charlie one two three november, inside Sydney Heads traveling North to Broken Bay arriving 1500.
+> Illusion, registration alpha bravo charlie one two three november, inside Sydney Heads traveling North to Broken Bay arriving 1500.
 Three people on board.
 Mobile number: 0412 345 678.
-Over."
+Over.

 ### Distress Calls and Messages